IsotopicIO/iso-space-game/CONTRIBUTIONS.md

 Please add the appropriate labels when creating a new issue, and be as descriptive as possible.

 (More guidelines and info will be added here in the future)

+**Check out [these](https://github.com/IsotopicIO/iso-space-game/issues/5) features that can be worked on, while the main ideas of the game are being defined**